Access and Policy - Locating Government Documents - Library Holdings - Directions - About - Other Depository Libraries

-Members of the general public may access the Kathryn J. DuFour Law Library to use depository materials during regular operating hours with proper identification in accordance with with the library's access policy, rules for library use and visitor guidelines.
+Members of the public are welcome to use depository materials in the Kathryn J. DuFour Law Library during regular operating hours, in accordance with with the library's Access policy, Rules for library use and Visitor guidelines.

-The majority of the depository collection exists in microfiche.
-Microfiche readers are available to depository users.
-The collection focuses on federal materials, but also includes many state materials for Maryland, Virginia, and the District of Columbia.
+The majority of the depository collection exists on microfiche.
+The collection focuses on federal materials, but also includes state materials for Maryland, Virginia, and the District of Columbia.
 For a full listing of microfiche holdings and their location, see the Microfiche Finding Aid.

-The Congressional Holdings Timeline lists the years and formats available for Congressional Hearings (both published and unpublished), and the Serial Set.
+The Congressional Holdings Timeline lists the years and formats available for Congressional Hearings (both published and unpublished), and the United States Serial Set.

 Directions to the Judge Kathryn J. DuFour Law Library are available via car and metro.

-The Judge Kathryn J. DuFour Law Library is committed to providing free public access to government information for primary patrons and to the general public.
-The library was designated a Selective U.S. Federal Depository Library in 1979 and collects about 15% of the materials available through the Federal Depository Program.
-In accordance with the mission of the law library, most depository selections cover a broad range of law related materials in many formats, concentrating on microform materials.
+The Judge Kathryn J. DuFour Law Library is committed to providing free public access to government information for its primary patrons and the general public.
+The library was designated a Selective U.S..
+Federal Depository Library in 1979 and collects about 12% of the materials available through the Federal Depository Program.
+In accordance with the mission of the law library, most depository selections are law related materials in many formats, concentrating on microform materials.
 Electronic collections are quickly growing as the Federal Depository Library Program continues to make resources available in electronic format.
 For an overview of the Kathryn J. DuFour Law Library Government Documents Collection check the Depository at a Glance Fact Sheet.

-A number of government documents received through the Federal Depository Library Program are kept at Mullen Library, the main library at The Catholic University of America.
-Contact Anne Lesher for goverment documents inquiries at 202-319-5068, firstname.lastname@example.org.
+A number of government documents received through the Federal Depository Library Program, especially Census data, are housed at Mullen Library, the main library at The Catholic University of America.
+Contact Anne Lesher for government documents inquiries at 202-319-5068, firstname.lastname@example.org.

 The Regional Depository library for the area is the University of Maryland's McKeldin Library in College Park, As a regional depository, the McKeldin Library receives all the government documents available in the Depository Library Program.
 The general phone number of McKeldin Library is (301) 405-9165.
 If you need help during evenings or weekends, please contact McKeldin Library's Information & Research Services Desk at (301) 405-9075.